 Local review committees have the primary responsibility of reviewing all child abuse and neglect deaths reported to the child abuse hotline and assisting the state committee in data collection and reporting.
-The local review committees are comprised of the local state attorney, or his or her designee, and other members determined by the state committee.
+The local review committees are comprised of members determined by the state committee and a local state attorney.
 Statute requires no other staffing requirements or structure for the local review committee.